Is Juniper A Hardwood? (How hard is Juniper?)

 Juniper wood is popular for indoor and woodworking projects such as gardening boxes, fencing and walls, furniture making, and more.

-When I was first working with Juniper to make a piece of furniture, I was curious about its hardness and other details compared to other wood that we commonly use.
+When I was first working with Juniper to make furniture for heavy use, I was curious about its hardness.

 Juniper is not a hardwood.
 Juniper is a softwood with a Janka hardness rating of 626 bf (2,780 N) which is considered a dense softwood.
 Juniper is 35% harder than Pine and 50% softer than Red Oak.
 Juniper comes from a coniferous tree and the wood is hard, dense, and tough.